mrj001/TestRNG/References/ErrataInRefA.md

 Additionally, it is inconsistent with the example in Section 2.13.8 which does divide the maximum value by the square root of n.

+## Section 2.14.4 (3) & (4)
+There is a discrepancy in the counting of the sequence positions.
+In the figure, the x-axis is drawn zero-based.
+In the text, the indices are listed as zero-based indices.

+In the list of zeroes of S' ("positions 3, 5, and 12") - for some reason the final appended zero is listed, but the initial prepended zero is not  (Position 1).